Skip to main content

 In Phoenix, we recommend replacement over repair when:

-• The unit is over 8 years old AND has never been maintained
+• The unit is over 8 years old AND has never been flushed or had the anode rod replaced (we are past the realistic Phoenix lifespan)

-• The unit is over 10 years old regardless of condition
+• The unit is over 10 years old regardless of maintenance history (we are past the average even with maintenance)

-• You see rust on the tank or in the hot water
+• You see rust on the tank exterior or in the hot water (anode is gone, steel is corroding; not fixable)

 Our Recommendation